wanqian-chen/Week-Mini-Wanqian/week9/README.md

-# A Paper-Scissors-Rock Game
+# Basic Math

 ## Introduction

-This is a CLI project about playing a game of paper-scissors-rock.
-The game will be played against the computer.
+This is a CLI project about doing basic math

 ## Usage